I

 Loneliness is as damaging to health as smoking 15 cigarettes per day.
 Face-to-face interaction produces the neurobiological outcomes.
 Digital social contact produces the behavioral signature without them.

-Holt-Lunstad (2015) meta-analysis: 300,000+ participants, 50% elevated mortality risk from social isolation.
-Documents the neurobiological mechanisms — oxytocin, cortisol reduction, autonomic co-regulation — that face-to-face interaction produces and digital interaction does not replicate.
-The key finding: it is not the number of social interactions that produces the benefit, but the quality of physiological co-presence.
+Holt-Lunstad, Smith & Layton (2010, PLoS Medicine) meta-analysis: 148 studies, 300,000+ participants, ~50% greater survival likelihood for those with stronger social connection.
+Documents the neurobiological mechanisms — oxytocin, cortisol reduction, autonomic co-regulation — that face-to-face interaction provides and digital interaction does not replicate.
+The key finding: it is not the number of social interactions that yields the benefit, but the quality of physiological co-presence.
 Digital social activity can increase in volume while genuine connection capacity atrophies.

 Audience: Social psychologists, community organizers, therapists, public health professionals, urban planners